TLeafWolf/C-_Group_Project/README.md

 use arrays for item sizes and pizza types as options after base option is picked and use the price associated with the item and its size. (done By Teresa)

-connect the menu files to main and replace or move any code to whatever files they need to go in.
+connect the menu files to main and replace or move any code to whatever files they need to go in. (to be done by Tyler)

-connect the order files to main and replace or move any code to whatever files they need to go in.
+connect the order files to main and replace or move any code to whatever files they need to go in. (to be done by Cameron Mayo)

 ## A working application using at least two classes (25 points).

 One class is for taking orders (done By Teresa)

-Class to return/display order information
+Class to return/display order information (to be done by Ashton)

 ## Implementing a modular approach by using functions (10 points).
 Function to calculate and gets called in the class for order info the total price after the customer completes the order.
+(Deyon)

 ## Use at least two files in your application.
 (10 points).

-Text File list for things in menu
+Text File list for things in menu (To Be done By Teresa)

-1 text file to save order in. + ways to store order info in it.
+1 text file to save order in. + ways to store order info in it. (to be done by Ashton)

 ## Include the usage of at least two arrays (10 points).